aisingapore/sgnlp/docs/source/model/ufd.rst

 Input
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The input data to the :class:`~sgnlp_models.models.ufd.preprocess.UFDPreprocessor`
+The input data to the :class:`~sgnlp.models.ufd.preprocess.UFDPreprocessor`
 is a list of strings of the target language and target domain.
 The keys to the
 model groups should match the input data target language and target domain,
 as well as the desired source domain.